helenewouogou/Projet-9-Portofolio/README.md

 4- Creating a portfolio on Github

-Methodology/tools used: Excel, Tableau Software, Github
+Methodology/tools used: Miro, Excel, Tableau Software, Github

 Results obtained: Produce dashboards with Tableau and my project portofolio